dmlc/gluon-cv/docs/model_zoo/classification_torch.rst

-PyTorch will be supported later.
+Models implemented using PyTorch will be added later.
 Please checkout our MXNet implementation instead.